Towards an ab initio derivation of generalised hydrodynamics from a gas of interacting wave packets: Introduction

 Where does \eqref{ghd} come from?
 In the quantum context, beyond non-interacting models \cite{fagottiSciPost,granetGHDfree}, GHD is derived phenomenologically \cite{Doyon2016,Bertini2016}.
 Like for most hydrodynamic equations, this relies on the {\em hydrodynamic assumption}: in every fluid cell, entropy is independently maximised with respect to the available extensive conserved quantities.
 Euler-scale hydrodynamic equations are the associated conservation laws, written under this assumption.
-With integrability, there are infinitely many, and generalised Gibbs ensembles (see the reviews in \cite{Calabrese_2016}) are the entropy-maximised states.
+With integrability, there are infinitely many, and generalised Gibbs ensembles (GGE; see e.g.~\cite{Calabrese_2016}) are the entropy-maximised states.
 The Bethe ansatz structure allows one to recast the infinitely-many equations into \eqref{ghd}; expressions for average currents (first derived in \cite{Doyon2016}) are the crucial results, see the reviews \cite{borsi2021current,cubero2021form}.

-But the hydrodynamic assumption is rather strong.
-Local relaxation is a many-body effect that is still far from being fully understood.
-Hydrodynamics is a non-trivial emergent behaviour, and obtaining hydrodynamic equations from the microscopic dynamics, rigorously or with solid arguments, largely remains an outstanding problem of mathematical physics.
-Eq.~\eqref{ghd} has been proved in hard-rod gases \cite{Boldrighini1983,ferrariHR2022} and certain cellular automata \cite{ferrari_nguyen_rolla_wang_2021,2020cs} by using ``contraction maps'', and in soliton gases by using Whitham modulation theory \cite{el_thermodynamic_2003,el2020spectral}.
-But, although quantum integrability admits a rich mathematical structure \cite{hep-th/9605187,mussardo2010statistical}, up to now the available methods appear not to be enough in this context.
-Deriving \eqref{ghd} without the hydrodynamic assumption in interacting quantum integrable systems remains, since the inception of GHD, a crucial open problem.

-In this paper, we solve this problem for the paradigmatic repulsive Lieb-Liniger (LL) model \cite{PhysRev.130.1605}, which describes cold atomic gases (see the reviews \cite{Bouchoule_2022,coldatomsreview}).
-The principles are expected to apply to Bethe ansatz integrable models more generally.
-The method combines large-scale amplitude modulations of the Bethe wave function, akin to Whitham's modulation theory (see the review \cite{Grava2016}), and a scattering map similar to what is used in hard-rod gases (see the book \cite{spohn2012large}).

-Our derivation clarifies the underlying physics of Eq.~\eqref{ghd}: its {\em kinetic interpretation}, inspired by factorised scattering theory \cite{ZAMOLODCHIKOV1979253,novikov1984theory,Faddeev:1987ph,Smirnov1992,mussardo2010statistical}.
-As proposed in \cite{PhysRevLett.95.204101} for soliton gases, and in \cite{Doyon2018sol} for quantum integrable models, Eq.~\eqref{veff} arises if $v^{\rm eff}_{[\rho]}(\theta)$ is interpreted as the velocity of a test particle seen on large scales within a gas of density $\rho$, as if it were interacting with other particles simply by accumulating two-body scattering displacements $\varphi(\theta-\alpha)$ (Wigner shifts).
-Somewhat surprisingly, in quantum systems, the latter is to be taken as the {\em semiclassical} spatial shift that wave packets experience in isolated scattering events \cite{Doyon2018sol}. $v^{\rm eff}$ arises naturally from the Bethe ansatz as a propagation velocity \cite{PhysRevLett.113.187203}, but the question remains: the many-body wave function is extremely complex, why is it sufficient to take a semiclassical shift in order to fully account for the large-scale motion at finite densities?